 Heber Percival Lett was born on 15th September 1893 in Merrickville, Ontario, Canada.

-The 1911 Census on Ancestry.co.uk reveals that the Lett family were living in Lanark South, Ontario.
-The only member of the family missing was William Ralph, all the other children were still at home and the only person with a trade was Head Francis Graham Lett, Clergyman.
+The 1911 Census reveals the Lett family living in Lanark South, Ontario.
+The only member of the family missing on this census was William Ralph.
+All the other children were listed.
+Heber Percival Lett was 17 years of age.
+Head of the household, Francis Graham Lett was still a Clergyman.

-Heber Percival Lett was drafted into the 1st Depot Battalion of the British Columbia Regiment on 17th October 1917 in Vancouver.
-He gave his mother Ann Jane Lett as his next of kin and stated that his trade was, Salesman, current address 1857 Parker Street, Vancouver, status, single.
+Army records tell us that Heber Percival Lett was drafted into the 1st Depot Battalion of the British Columbia Regiment on 17th October 1917 in Vancouver.
+He gave his mother Ann Jane Lett as his next of kin and stated that his trade was, Salesman,.
+His address was 1857 Parker Street, Vancouver.
+He was single.

 Kinmel Park Camp was a segregation camp used to house Canadian Soldiers awaiting repatriation to Canada after the end of WW1.
 Unfortunately the conditions at that time were extremely harsh with a lack of every kind of commodity, the camp was overcrowded and the services were poor, there were shortages of clothing, food and blankets.
 As a result of this situation, a vast number of servicemen and women became ill and many succumbed to the Influenza Epidemic or complications associated with this infection.